Bioconductor/BiocIntro/README.md

 to students, staff, and faculty at Roswell Park Cancer Institute or SUNY at Buffalo.

-UNFORTUNATELY, the original course dates are FULL and registrations are no longer being accepted.

 An approximate agenda is:

 ## Day 1: Introduction to _R_